tbenthompson/cutde/docs/README-tmpl.md

 ```
 pip install cutde
 ```

+Installing via `pip` will build the C++ extensions from source which will require access to a non-ancient version of either GCC or Clang.

 That should be sufficient to use the C++/CPU backend.
 If you want to use the GPU backend via PyCUDA or PyOpenCL, follow along below.